UPDATED: Jan. 23, 2021 —

 The Man On The $10 Bill

-His mother, Rachel Fawcett Lavain, was said to be of “mixed blood” and his father was the son of a Scottish Duke.
+Born in the small Caribbean island of Nevis, Hamilton’s mother, Rachel Fawcett Lavain, was said to be of “mixed blood” and his father was the son of a Scottish Duke.
 Alexander’s older brother was dark-skinned and treated as black.
 But Alexander was light enough to pass and went on to establish the first national bank in the American colonies, founded the U.S. mint and wrote most of the Federalist Papers.

-The original “tall, dark and handsome” actor didn’t hide his Black and Native American heritage.
+The original “tall, dark and handsome” actor Clark Gable didn’t hide his Black and Native American heritage.
 And when he saw “colored” and “white” bathrooms on the set of Gone With The Wind, he refused to continue working until all of the cast members were treated equally.